E-learning: interactive and fun

 Computers and the internet have changed the way we learn – and e-learning is constantly evolving.
 The German Federal Association for Information Technology BITKOM regards it as the most important trend in the education sector.
 Conventional training formats are being replaced, and interaction and communication between teachers and students promoted.
 In virtual learning worlds, the sometimes ‘less inspiring’ aspects of a subject can be experienced and applied through the medium of game and tasks with a practical relevance can be resolved or tried out.
 The alumni that took part in this survey are essentially positive about these learning formats, too.
 They consider e-learning to be a great possibility for disseminating knowledge worldwide.
 Nearly all of them have already taken part in online tutorials, but still advocate traditional classroom-based learning.

 Which e-learning formats are you familiar with?

 Which ones do you like, and which ones would you recommend to the Community?
 What about game-based learning – do you have any experience of this and have you learned successfully as a result?
-Take a look at what the alumni wrote about this in the survey and discuss e-learning with them and others in the Community group ‘Digital Society’.
+Take part in the discussion with other alumni in the comments below.

 You can study e-learning too, e.g. at the university in the German city of Chemnitz which has a chair for e-learning and new media.
 Another example is the Heidelberg University of Education: The Master’s degree in E-learning and Media Literacy is mostly taught in the Arts Faculty.
 The focus here is on the theories and concepts that underlie media didactics and media literacy.